 - Naturally made cosmetics and body care products

-Some of the most popular Indian crafts you can buy in the Surajkund Mela 2018 are at relatively lower prices are:
+Some of the most popular Indian crafts you can buy in the Surajkund Mela 2020 at relatively lower prices are:

 - Sandalwood and rosewood carving from South India